Buttery Smooth: The Mac ARMed (NASDAQ:AAPL)

 - S-series: This is the brain of the Watch.

 - W-series: W-for-wireless.
-Combo Bluetooth-Wifi chip for Watch and AirPods.
+Combo Bluetooth-WiFi chip for Watch and AirPods.
 Integrated into the S-series since the W2.

 - H-series: H-for-headphone, it replaces the W-series in AirPods and also Beats wireless.